Boeing AH-64 Apache: Further development

-Indian fuselage manufacturing facility
+Outsourced manufacturing arrangements

+Portions of the Apache are produced by various aerospace firms.
+The European-based company AgustaWestland has produced a number of components for the Apache both for the international market and for the British Army's AgustaWestland Apache.

+Originally, AH-64 fuselages were produced by the US firm Teledyne Ryan Aeronautical.
+In 1998, the planned transfer of fuselage production led to a prolonged legal dispute between Teledyne Ryan and Boeing.
+In 2004, Korea Aerospace Industries became the then-sole manufacturer of the fuselage; it delivered its 100th fuselage in 2009.

-On 9 November 2015, Boeing and Tata Advanced Systems (TASL) announced a joint venture to co-produce the fuselage of AH-64 in India for the global market.
-This was after the Indian Air Force ordered the helicopters.
-On 18 June 2016, the companies laid the foundation of the facility in the outskirts of Hyderabad.
-The joint venture was named Tata–Boeing Aerospace (TBAL).
-In March 2018, the facility was inaugurated by Nirmala Sitharaman, the then Indian Defence Minister.
-On 1 June 2018, TBAL delivered the first Made-in-India fuselage to Boeing ahead of schedule.
-The fuselage would be then transported Boeing's AH-64 Apache manufacturing facility in Mesa, Arizona for final assembly.
-The facility will also deliver secondary structure and vertical spar boxes for the combat helicopter.
+On 9 November 2015, Boeing and Tata Advanced Systems (TASL) announced a joint venture, named Tata–Boeing Aerospace (TBAL), to co-produce the AH-64's fuselage in India for the global market.
+On 18 June 2016, TBAL laid the foundation of the facility outside Hyderabad.
+In March 2018, it was inaugurated by Nirmala Sitharaman, the then Indian Defence Minister.
+On 1 June 2018, TBAL delivered the first Made-in-India fuselage ahead of schedule to Boeing's facility in Mesa, Arizona for final assembly.
 On 23 July 2021, TBAL delivered the 100th Indian-made fuselage.
-By then, the facility also started delivering secondary structure and vertical spar boxes to Boeing.
-On 19 January 2023, TBAL delivered the first fuselage for the Indian Army's 6-chopper contract.
-Overall, over 190 fuselages were supplied by TBAL.
-The facility also became the sole manufacturer of Apache fuselage globally, in addition to supplying parts for Boeing 737, 777 and 787 aircraft.
-On 10 February 2025, TBAL delivered the 300th fuselage.
+By then, the facility also started delivering secondary structure and vertical spar boxes for the AH-64.
+On 19 January 2023, TBAL delivered the first fuselage for the Indian Army's order.
+The facility also became the sole manufacturer of the fuselage, in addition to supplying parts for Boeing 737, 777 and 787 airliners.

-As of 2018, the facility spans over an area of 14000 m2 and is staffed by 350 workers at full production.
-The workforce, by 2023, grew to 900.
-As for the fuselages delivered, 90% of the components are being manufactured in India through more than 100 MSME suppliers.
+By 2018, this facility covered an area of 14000 m2 and was staffed by 350 workers at full production.
+The workforce grew to 900 by 2023.
+Of the fuselages delivered, 90% of the components were manufactured in India through more than 100 MSME suppliers by 2025.
+The 300th Apache fuselage was rolled out from the facility on 10 February 2025, while the 400th was rolled out on 7 September 2026.